Frequently Asked Questions

 be directed to the Nevada Secretary of State's secure website for quick and

 easy registration.
 You can also register to vote by completing a "Voter

 Registration Application" and presenting it to the Registrar of Voters Office,

 the DMV, any State Welfare Agency or by mailing the form to the Registrar of

 Voters Office, 1001 E. 9th Street, Reno, NV 89520.

-Early voting for the upcoming June 12, 2018 Primary Election starts Saturday, May 26, 2018 and runs through Friday, June 8, 2018.
-Early Voting locations will be posted online closer to the election, so be sure to check back regularly for updates.
+Early voting for the upcoming November 3rd, 2020 General Election starts October 17th, 2020 and runs through October 30, 2020.
+Early Voting locations and Absentee Ballot/Mail-In Ballot Drop Box will be posted online closer to the election, so be sure to check back regularly for updates.

 In Nevada, only the Democratic Party and Republican Party are designated as MAJOR Political Parties.
 The members of these parties choose their candidates to run for office (and face all other candidates) through the conduct of a Primary Election.